-At this time of year thoughts are turning to last minute Christmas shopping, writing cards and of course the all important work “Christmas Do”.
-Having worked in HR for over 10 years now I have seen and heard stories surrounding Christmas parties, some publishable some not, which have had HR implications.
+At this time of year thoughts are starting to turn to Christmas shopping, writing cards and of course the all important work “Christmas Do”.
+Having worked in HR for over 15 years now I have seen and heard stories surrounding Christmas parties, some publishable some not, which have had HR implications.
 Ashley shared some of his stories in his blog last week, and so now it’s my turn to offer some thoughts on how to have a Christmas Do, not a Christmas Don’t!

-This article is written not to put a dampner on your Christmas Festivities or to cry “Bah Humbug” but is simply meant as some guidance and things to consider if you are responsible for a Christmas Party of any kind.
+This blog is written not to put a dampner on your Christmas Festivities or to cry “Bah Humbug”, but is simply meant as some guidance and things to consider if you are responsible for a Christmas Party of any kind.

 So what does this tell us?
 The important point is to find a way of reminding staff that inappropriate behaviour will be dealt with in the same way as it would be during normal work time.
 Ben Willmott from the CIPD said: “People should feel able to relax and let their hair down, however it is a good idea for employers to remind their staff that inappropriate behaviour could land them in serious trouble and even lead to them losing their job in the case of serious misconduct.
 In the current economic environment with people under increasing pressure at work there is an added risk that people will drink too much, let off steam and do something they might regret in the sober light of the next morning.”

-There has been talk of risk assessing Christmas parties but this may be extreme as any venue you go to should have done this but you may want to consider a form of risk assessment in terms of preventing or minimising the risk to your company’s reputation, you could do this by simply reminding all staff of their obligations and responsibilities even on Christmas nights out – whether funded by the employer or not.
+There has been talk of risk assessing Christmas parties; this may be extreme as any venue you go to should have done this, but you may want to consider a form of risk assessment in terms of preventing or minimising the risk to your company’s reputation.
+You could do this by simply reminding all staff of their obligations and responsibilities even on Christmas nights out – whether funded by the employer or not.
 Groups of staff at non-funded parties can also cause employer difficulties, if they are recognisable as your employees.
-You can do this verbally at the same time as publicising the date, or in writing to each person, or by posters, noticeboards, intranets etc. That way if anyone misbehaves, you are in a much clearer position if you were to take disciplinary action, as expectations have been set beforehand.
+You can do this verbally at the same time as publicising the date, or in writing to each person, or by posters, or noticeboards, or via your intranet.
+That way if anyone misbehaves, you are in a much clearer position if you were to take disciplinary action, as expectations have been set beforehand.

 Giving some of these things some thought beforehand can ensure that your Christmas event is what it should be; a fun event and a chance to let your hair down.
 From reading around various HR publications and forums here are some top tips: